- A fantastic opportunity to join BSW AHA as a Senior Procurement Specialist

 - Have experience in contract management from initial conception through to termination, monitoring Suppliers performance in line with the commitments of the contract as well as the Authorities.

-- Although not essential, have an understanding of Public Contracts Regulations 2015 and the current state of the transition to the new Procurement Bill as well as an understanding of the need to be open, honest and transparent in a public sector environment.
+- Although not essential, have an understanding of Public Contracts Regulations 2015 and the current state of the transition to the new Procurement Bill as well as an understanding of the need to be open and transparent in a public sector environment.

 - Liaise with a range of stakeholders at all levels to standardise and rationalise the goods and services utilised, with the aim of removing unwarranted variation and driving better commercial outcomes.

-- Feel comfortable in presenting information back to the Senior Team within Procurement, as well as presenting to wider stakeholder groups at all levels.
+- Comfortable in presenting information back to the Senior Team within Procurement, as well as presenting to wider stakeholder groups at all levels.

 What's on Offer

-The NHS offer a generous range of benefits to the employee:
+- The NHS offer a generous range of benefits:

 - Competitive pension scheme